Print

 Civil Rights in Birmingham, Alabama

-Alabama’s largest city, Birmingham, also played a pivotal role in the Civil Rights movement.
+Alabama’s largest city, Birmingham, also played a pivotal role in the Civil Rights movement and 2013 will see numerous events commemorating this.
 Birmingham's Civil Rights District includes Kelly Ingram Park where marches were formed, and the Sixteenth Street Baptist Church where four young girls were killed by a racist's bomb.
 Across the street is the Birmingham Civil Rights Institute, the nation's finest civil rights museum.
 It has 58,000 square feet of archives, galleries, community meeting rooms and exhibit spaces.

 Civil Rights in Tuskegee, Alabama